RussBaz/VaporHX/README.md

 import Vapor
 import VHX

+// Basic config configures Leaf engine but you are not required to use it
 // Basic config assumes 'index-base.leaf' template exists and that it contains '#import("body")' tag
 // It will generate a dynamic template that wraps the content of the specified template for NON-htmx calls to 'htmx.render'
 // It will simply plug the provided template into the 'body' slot of the base template